Sheppard2000/Cwaggle_Python_Integration_Project/README.md

 make python modules out of C++ code

-most of the work is currently being done in the cwaggle_with_pybind directory, pybind11 bindings are being written in cridge.cpp under cwaggle_with_pybind/cwaggle/src/cwaggle_bridge the testing code in python is being done in test.py under cwaggle_with_pybind/cwaggle/bin some older files used during the learning/testing process were kept and contain outdated tests, code, commands, and tasks. the files were kept so that I could more easily look back and remeber what I had already done/tried.
+most of the work is currently being done in the cwaggle_with_pybind directory, pybind11 bindings are being written in bridge.cpp under cwaggle_with_pybind/cwaggle/src/cwaggle_bridge the testing code in python is being done in test.py under cwaggle_with_pybind/cwaggle/bin some older files used during the learning/testing process were kept and contain outdated tests, code, commands, and tasks. the files were kept so that I could more easily look back and remeber what I had already done/tried.